- Purchase the complete Expat Arrivals Egypt Guide (PDF)

 Language and communication in Egypt

 Most Egyptians who deal with foreigners speak some English.
 That said, it isn’t always easy to know if an expat has truly been understood by locals.
-“Yes” often replaces “I don’t understand”.
+'Yes' often replaces 'I don’t understand'.
 Locals strive to please and to earn a living.

-Sometimes, the best policy is to phone a friend who speaks Arabic and good English and ask them to act as a translator.
+The best policy is usually to phone a friend who speaks Arabic and good English and ask them to act as a translator.
 Egyptian abruptness shouldn’t be interpreted as rudeness.
 Often someone is trying to be helpful, with the curtness being a result of poor English or a misplaced sense of urgency.

-Expat women in Egypt
+Tips for expat women in Egypt

-Egyptians are very friendly and in a tricky situation, expat women can turn to a passing local woman for help.
+Egyptians are friendly, and in a tricky situation, expat women can turn to a passing local woman for help.
 She will invariably be happy to assist.
 If travelling with a male friend, referring to him as a husband is better than calling him a boyfriend or partner.
 Appropriate dress can help avoid problems, but even traditionally dressed Egyptian women are hassled.
 There are women-only coaches on the Cairo metro and Alexandria trams.

 Meeting and greeting in Egypt

-Family members and men who know each other well will kiss, touching cheek to cheek a few times.
+Family members and men who know each other well will kiss, touching cheek-to-cheek a few times.
 Advice varies for women meeting men for the first time.
 Some consider it correct for the woman to initiate the handshake; others feel this is too forward.
 A foreigner will have more leeway in this than Egyptian women.
 Courtesy, respect and a sense of humour will paper over any etiquette faux pas.

 Religion in Egypt